Inov-8 Roclite 305

 The X-LOCK System uses overlays that are welded onto the rear of the upper.
 Shaped like an ‘X’, these medial and lateral add-ons hold the rear of the foot in place and prevent it from going out of the shoe unintentionally.

-A rubber Toe Cap guards the forefoot by acting as a protective layer against rocks and other surfaces.
+A rubber Toe Cap guards the forefoot by acting like a protective layer against rocks and other surfaces.

 A Gusseted Tongue prevents small debris from entering the foot-chamber and causing any discomfort to the runner.
 Gaiter Hooks are added to the upper.
 They allow the runner to attach protective gaiters if the need for more anti-debris protection arises.